ava-labs/avalanche-starter-kit/src/7-native-to-native-token-bridge/_INSTRUCTIONS.md

 2. Wrap Native Token on C-Chain
 3. Deploy the Bridge Contracts on C-chain and Subnet
 4. Granting Native Minting Rights to NativeTokenSpoke
-5. Register Destination Bridge with Source Bridge
+5. Register Spoke Bridge with Hub Bridge
 6. Add Collateral and Start Sending Tokens
 7. Check Balances